Things to do in the Hunter Valley: Where to Wine, Dine & Unwind

 2090 Broke Road, Pokolbin

-Live out your very specific fantasies with a Hunter Valley activity that is straight out of Jane Austen, Bridgerton or that one scene in The Parent Trap with a horseback tour of the beautiful Hunter Valley countryside and vineyards.
+Live out your very specific fantasies with a Hunter Valley activity that is straight out of Jane Austen, Bridgerton or that one scene in The Parent Trap with a horseback tour of the beautiful Hunter Valley countryside and vineyards with Hunter Valley Horses.
 Either take a horseback tour of local vineyards and ride between the vines or go old school with a horse and carriage tour!
+Equally lovely - and exceptionally punny - is the Equine and Dine Tour from Murchessons Horseback Wine and Dine Tours.
+These all day tours take you through the Voco Kirkton Park where you enjoy a gourmet lunch (or picnic) before you head up to Hanging Tree Vineyards where you'll finish the tour and bid goodbye to your trusty steed.
+With Hunter Valley Classic Carriages, also operating in the region, you're downright spoilt for choice when it comes to wonderful ways to spend your day in the Hunter Valley.

 917 Hermitage Road, Pokolbin